NL33/electron-git/README.md

     - add another default icon for if other app's icons don't work.
 DONE
     - add google folder and doc icon for project focus manually

--ADD Icons locally and carry over to app itself
+-ADD Icons locally and carry over to app itself.
+DONE

 - stop reloading if already loading the app for the first time

-- open dev tools, but only if in development
+- *open dev tools, but only if in development*

 - any way to speed up starting of loop function when app runs?
+    -Seems to return apps very fast, but then can be slow to get chrome windows.
+        --load other windows and show them

 - remove search box when app is going to run.